 Tools You Need

-- Cookie Cutters: As I mention above, you need 2 cookie cutter sizes– 1 large for the cookie’s shape and 1 for the center cut-out.
+- Cookie Cutters: As I mention above, you need 2 cookie cutter sizes—1 large for the cookie’s shape and 1 for the center cut-out.
 I recommend a 3.5 or 4 inch cookie cutter for the cookie, then a 1.5 inch cookie cutter for the center.
 If you don’t have a tiny cookie cutter for the center, don’t worry about it.
 You can cut out a circle or any other shape using a sharp knife.
 If you want to purchase a large and mini cookie cutter set, though, I recommend this snowflake cookie cutter set (used in the photos and video) and this star set (used in the photos, great for kids).
 Or use a 3.5-4 inch circle cookie cutter and any shape mini cookie cutter.
-This is a fun mini Christmas cookie cutter set.
+Here is a mini Christmas cookie cutter set.
+Or how fun would these be with hearts for Valentine’s Day cookies?!

-- Cookie/Baking Sheets: If you need a brand recommendation, I use and love USA Pan and Nordic Ware 12×17 half sheet pans.
+- Cookie/Baking Sheets: If you need a brand recommendation, I use and love USA Pan and Nordic Ware 12×17-inch half sheet pans.

 - Parchment Paper or Silicone Baking Mats: I recommend baking the stained glass window cookies on lined baking sheets because the melted candy center will harden and stick to a bare pan.
 Using parchment paper or silicone mats is crucial if you want to remove the cookies in 1 piece.
 I actually use parchment paper and/or silicone baking mats for rolling out the cookie dough too.
 This is my little trick because you can easily transfer the rolled out dough to the refrigerator this way.
 Lift the paper/mat with the rolled out dough on top, put it on a baking sheet, and place it in the refrigerator.
 If you don’t have enough room for 2 baking sheets in your refrigerator, stack the rolled out dough on top of each other.
 (You can watch me do all this in the video tutorial above.)